rixrix/stencil/README.md

-A simple boilerplate for frontend development with GulpJS, AngularJS, Browserify, Livereload, Stylus
+Stencil
 ===========================================================

-more details later
+A simple boilerplate for frontend development with GulpJS, AngularJS, Browserify, Livereload, Stylus